A loss of safety on the Pine Ridge Reservation

 The Pine Ridge Reservation is roughly three million acres in size.
 However, Young says there are only 60 sworn officers available to cover a service population of 43,000.

-“The officers are prioritizing calls, and they’re taking the calls as the come in and they have to make a judgment call to say, ‘This call takes priority over this call,’ but it does put a strain on the response times, for sure,” Young said.
+“The officers are prioritizing calls, and they’re taking the calls as the come in, and they have to make a judgment call to say, ‘This call takes priority over this call,'” Young said.
+“But it does put a strain on the response times, for sure.”

 That leads to worries about safety from those living on the reservation.